dealroom/urlextract/README.md

 # urlextract

-Wrapper class for extracting only wanted parts from urls.
+Wrapper for extracting only wanted parts from urls.

 ## Install